-- It develops a Drug and Alcohol or Substance Misuse Policy by June 2007 as a subsidiary to this strategy. - Diversionary activities for young people are provided including some that help them to learn to manage risk in a safe environment eg sports or arts activities etc - or similar prevention initiatives - Arrangements are in place for the removal of used needles discretely to reduce harm from discarded sharps. - Staff are trained to safely manage sharps. - Work is undertaken to control drugs and alcohol abuse in public spaces - Through its cultural services encourage healthy lifestyles independent of reliance on drugs and alcohol
+- Develop a Drug and Alcohol or Substance Misuse Policy by June 2007 as a subsidiary to this strategy. - Promote diversionary activities for young people including some that help them to learn to manage risk in a safe environment eg sports or arts activities etc - or similar prevention initiatives - Arrange for the removal of used needles discretely to reduce harm from discarded sharps. - Train its own staff to safely manage sharps. - Work to control drugs and alcohol abuse in public spaces - Through its community services encourage healthy lifestyles independent of reliance on drugs and alcohol